20% Off Your Installed Project this June. Plus, $0 Down, 0% Interest, 0 Payments for 12 Months*

 Interior view of a bedroom with two black Energy Star-certified Marvin Replacement Casement windows.

-The ENERGY STAR® sticker has become synonymous with energy savings.
+The ENERGY STAR sticker has become synonymous with energy savings.
 Replacing old windows with ENERGY STAR-certified windows can lower household energy bills.
-It can lower bills an average of 12%, according to ENERGY STAR.* It’s easy to see why people want to add ENERGY STAR windows to their home.
+It can lower bills an average of 13%, according to ENERGY STAR.* It’s easy to see why people want to add ENERGY STAR windows to their home.
 But what makes windows ENERGY STAR-certified and energy efficient?

 What Makes Windows ENERGY STAR-Certified?

-ENERGY STAR-certified windows must meet a set of criteria to earn the familiar blue sticker.
-The criteria includes:
+ENERGY STAR-certified windows must meet a set of criteria to earn the familiar sticker.
+ENERGY STAR certification uses U-factor and Solar Heat Gain Coefficient (SHGC) ratings.
+ENERGY STAR-certified windows are:

 • Manufactured by an ENERGY STAR partner